mramshaw/Google-Assistant/README.md

 #### Languages

 It is possible to make specific Actions on Google multilingual.
-While this may be fine for simpler projects, in my experience it is not a good idea for projects that will use DialogFlow (generally more advanced projects).
+While this may be fine for simpler projects, in my experience it is not a good idea for projects that will use Dialogflow (generally more advanced projects).
 While there will be some extra maintenance with having separate projects for each language, it will simplify testing and has other benefits.